hanami/model/README.md

 end
 ```

 You can also extract the common logic from your repository into a module to reuse it in other repositories.
-Here is pagination example:
+Here is a pagination example:

 ```ruby
 module RepositoryHelpers